-However, the open waters of the Aegean and Mediterranean seas aren’t the only places in which to dip your toes on the Turquoise Coast, as there are also a number of stunning lakes and lagoons waiting to be discovered.
+However, the Aegean and Mediterranean seas' open waters aren’t the only places in which to dip your toes on the Turquoise Coast, as there are also many stunning lakes and lagoons waiting to be discovered.

-One of the most well-known is the secluded Blue Lagoon of Olu Deniz, which also goes by the name of the ‘Sea of the Dead’.
+One of the most well-known is the secluded Blue Lagoon of Olu Deniz, which also goes by ‘Sea of the Dead.’

 This is because of a legend associated with the Blue Lagoon in which a father and son were caught in a storm here, and just before their boat hit the rocks, the area transformed into the tranquil, pine-lined bay that you’ll find here today.

-The Blue Lagoon has to be one of the most relaxing places to visit in all of Turkey, and is also now a nature reserve, so don’t miss your chance to visit this breathtakingly beautiful beach.
+The Blue Lagoon has to be one of the most relaxing places to visit in all of Turkey and is now a nature reserve, so don’t miss your chance to visit this breathtakingly beautiful beach.

 A Watery Paradise

-Tuzla Lake, on the other hand, is a little less peaceful, as it’s a nature reserve on the Bodrum Peninsula that offers sanctuary to a variety of different bird species throughout the year.
+On the other hand, Tuzla Lake is a little less peaceful.
+It’s a nature reserve on the Bodrum Peninsula that offers sanctuary to various bird species throughout the year.

-Pelicans, Osprey, Great Spotted Cuckoo and Red-footed Falcon are also among the birds that you can spot here, so if you’re a keen bird-watcher or just a lover of all nature, you’ll fall in love with Tuzla Lake.
+Pelicans, Osprey, Great Spotted Cuckoo, and Red-footed Falcon are also among the birds you can spot here, so if you’re a keen bird-watcher or just a lover of all nature, you’ll fall in love with Tuzla Lake.